trindadedev13/easy-ui/README.md

 ```

 # File-Picker
-[!TIP: USE THIS LIB WITH MATERIAL 3 FOR BEST RESULT]
+TIP: USE THIS LIB WITH MATERIAL 3 FOR BEST RESULT

 ```kotlin
  implementation("com.github.aquilesTrindade:trindade-util:filepicker:1.0.0")